 From here, you need to place any edited graphics in the exact same folder/file structure as the included assets-default folder.
 If they aren't named correctly, or aren't in the correct folder, they will not be loaded along with the theme.

-Remember to only include the edited sprite files, as loading custom graphics will have a HUGE performance impact if you load too many on slower systems.
+Remember to only include the edited sprite files, as loading custom graphics will have a performance impact if you load too many on slower systems.
 Faster systems shouldn't have a problem with this, although its still wasting performance for no benefit.
 This is because GameMaker normally optimizes sprites to be on as few texture pages as possible, which allows for much more efficient rendering with fewer batches and draw calls.
 However, every single custom sprite is stored on its own unique texture page when it is loaded, which defeats the entire purpose of these optimizations, causing more batch breaks and draw calls to be necessary.
 There is literally nothing I can do about this other than convert the entire sprite set to my own custom texture page and use that everywhere, which would be both a pain for me as well as you to make custom themes with.
 If you want to see this in action, turn on the GameMaker debug overlay in the Options menu, copy the whole 'assets-default' folder over, set the default theme, and watch the batch and draw call counts on that overlay skyrocket, while the FPS takes a nosedive.
-It should be 4/4 in the menus, 4/6 in the tracker, and 4/7 with a custom Overworld map loaded into the tracker.

 A .zhtheme file is a standard .ini format configuration file, just with a different extension.
 Sections are defined using a name inside square brackets '[ ]', while individual keys and values in those sections are stored one per line with the format 'key = value'.
-I'd recommend using the included file named 'beta-default-hd.zhtheme' as a starting point, as it is an exact copy of the internal default theme.
+I'd recommend using the included file named 'Template (Built-in).zhtheme' as a starting point for making a fully-custom theme, as it only relies on a few grayscale colors, leaving most color slots available.
 Loading .zhtheme files themselves have no additional performance cost unlike custom sprites.

 If you see a key listed below with the format 'keyname_*' it is usually a button skin, which typically (but not always) have six key/value pairs, where the * is replaced with the following: